johnbillion/user-switching/readme.md

 ## Description

 This plugin allows you to quickly swap between user accounts in WordPress at the click of a button.
 You'll be instantly logged out and logged in as your desired user.
-This is handy for test environments where you regularly log out and in between different accounts, or for administrators who need to switch between multiple accounts.
+This is handy for testing environments, for helping customers on WooCommerce sites, or for any site where administrators need to switch between multiple accounts.

 ### Features

  * Switch user: Instantly switch to any user account from the *Users* screen.
  * Switch back: Instantly switch back to your originating account.
  * Switch off: Log out of your account but retain the ability to instantly switch back in again.
- * Switching between users is secure (see the *Security* section below).
- * Compatible with WordPress, WordPress Multisite, WooCommerce, BuddyPress, bbPress, and most two-factor authentication plugins.
+ * Compatible with Multisite, WooCommerce, BuddyPress, bbPress, and most two-factor authentication plugins.

 ### Security